Login

 Span Limits

-The load that the shelf carries will, of course, affect that allowable span, but for the following span recommendations, it is assumed that the shelf will support a full load of standard-sized hardback books.
+The weight the shelf needs to bear will undoubtedly influence the allowable span.
+For the forthcoming recommendations, it presumes the shelf is to support a full load of standard-sized hardback books.

 1 x Lumber Shelves